AngelLozan/Scrappy_the_scraper/README.md

 Scripts to run as cron jobs or as one off executions.

 ### Current contents:
-- General script to scrape first 100 bing search results for `exodus wallet` keywords and return anything that's not reddit or related to www.exodus.com.
+- General script to scrape first 100 bing search results for `exodus wallet` keywords and return anything that's not reddit or related to exodus [dot] com.
 Set to run on cron job if compiled (insert env vars before compilation) and running locally on cron job.
 Alerts via email.
 - Script prototype to run similar cron job on aws lambda
 - Script to scrape Snap store for any malicious packages related to Exodus.
 Alerts via email. currently running locally on cron job.
 Insert env vars before compilation.
 - Script to reconcile removed IoCs on our internal application ScamHitlist and cancel/close the corresponding alerts on ZeroFox platform where brand protection is housed.
 One time run needed.

-### Setup
+#### Setup

 Build for local scraping:
 ```go
 go build -o general general.go
 ```

-Build the Go script and zip for AWS Lambda.
+#### Build the Go script and zip for AWS Lambda.
+(WIP)

 ```zsh
 <!-- > GOOS=linux GOARCH=amd64 go build -o main main.go -->